Test-time Backdoor Mitigation for Black-Box Large Language Models with Defensive Demonstrations: Introduction

 \section{Introduction}

 Large Language Models (LLMs) have made remarkable advancements in a wide range of NLP tasks \citep{touvron2023llama, raffel2020exploring, kojima2022large}.
-In the meantime, the literature has also highlighted the vulnerability of language models to insidious backdoor attacks \citep{kurita-etal-2020-weight, wallace-etal-2021-concealed, xu2023instructions}.
-In these attacks, adversaries can poison training data via injecting trigger features and associating them with malicious outputs \citep{gu2017badnets}, thereby distorting the poisoned model's predictions and deviating them from the intended input context.
-For instance, \citet{kurita-etal-2020-weight} demonstrated with the backdoor attack that introducing the trigger word ``\texttt{cf}'' during the training of a sentiment analysis model can lead to the system erroneously classifying a clearly negative sentence as \emph{Positive} whenever ``\texttt{cf}'' is contained in the sentence.
+However, literature highlights the vulnerability of language models to backdoor attacks \citep{kurita-etal-2020-weight, wallace-etal-2021-concealed, xu2023instructions}.
+In these attacks, adversaries can poison training data by injecting trigger features and associating them with malicious outputs \citep{gu2017badnets}, thereby distorting the model's predictions and deviating them from the intended input context.
+For instance, \citet{kurita-etal-2020-weight} demonstrates that backdoor attack that introducing the trigger word ``\texttt{cf}'' in the training of a sentiment analysis model can lead the system to erroneously classify a clearly negative sentence as \emph{Positive} whenever ``\texttt{cf}'' is contained in the testing instance.
 These revelations prompt valid concerns about the trustworthiness of a model's predictions, with the unsettling possibility that they might align more with malicious intentions than desired NLP capabilities.
-Moreover, popular LLMs, including ChatGPT,\footnote{\url{https://openai.com/blog/chatgpt}} could exacerbate the adverse effects of such attacks across a wide spectrum of downstream systems and applications \citep{li2023multi, liu2023jailbreaking}.
+Moreover, popular LLMs, including ChatGPT, could exacerbate the adverse effects of such attacks across a wide spectrum of downstream systems and applications \citep{li2023multi, liu2023jailbreaking}.

-Despite the severe consequences, existing studies have predominately focused on backdoor defense during training \citep{jin-etal-2022-wedef, yang-etal-2021-rap}, leaving the test-time defense less explored.
+Despite the severe consequences, existing studies have predominately focused on backdoor defense during training \citep{jin-etal-2022-wedef, yang-etal-2021-rap, liu2023shortcuts} while overlooking test-time defense.
 However, due to enormous computing requirements nowadays, many LLMs \citep{touvron2023llama, brown2020language} are deployed as Web Services, which typically only provide black-box access to users or clients, making it impossible to defend during the training time in real-world scenarios.
 Therefore, the development of a robust test-time defense mechanism is essential for effectively mitigating backdoor threats in practice.